CAS ETH AMI: Applied Machine Learning & Information Processing

 - Understand the risks of technology and implementation use cases

-- How to take into account complex ethical issues related to digitalization
+- Consider complex ethical issues related to AI/ML

 - Extract insights from complex data and apply data-driven decision making